 A variety of Twinings Tea is available with Marshmallows, Candy Canes, and Whipped Cream that might go better with the Hot Chocolate than Early Grey.
-Three DaVinci syrups are also offered.
+Three DaVinci syrups are also offered, in addition to honey.

 Elf Juice is the signature non-alcoholic drink with Lemonade, Granny Smith Apple Syrup, and Sprite.

-There were two bartending stations, which kept waits to a minimum – I don’t think I ever stood there for more than two minutes and more often than not, it was possible to march right up for a couple of wines, beers, or cocktails.
+There is a central bar station with two bartenders, which kept waits to a minimum – I don’t think I ever stood there for more than two minutes, and more often than not, it was possible to march right up for a couple of wines, beers, or cocktails.

 Hogue Pinot Grigio and Cabernet Sauvignon were offered – two good budget selections.
-You could also go with a can of Bud Light or Yuengling poured into a plastic cup
+You could also go with a 12-ounce can of Bud Light or Yuengling poured into a plastic cup

 The Jingle Bell Holiday Punch was Raspberry Lemonade and Bacardi Limon Rum.
-While there wasn’t any of the spice that’s typical in a holiday punch, the drink was refreshing and not-too-sweet, which was nice.
+While there wasn’t any of the spice that’s typical in a holiday punch, the drink was refreshing and not-too-sweet.
 The bartender was happy to tip the bottle of rum over the non-alcoholic lemonade for another moment if you requested a stronger cocktail, which was also appreciated.
 The picture above is from last year, but it’s the same exact deal this year.

 The Gingerbread Martini with Smirnoff Whipped Cream Vodka and Gingerbread Flavored Cream was our favorite.

-That’s a lousy picture of it back there, finished with gingerbread sprinkles with the Holiday Punch and one of the Cocoas up front.
-Typically I am not a fan of these sorts of heavy, creamy drinks, but this one was really tasty – lighter than you might expect with the marshmallow flavor from the vodka helping to cut a little bit of the spice and heft.
+That’s a lousy picture of it back there, finished with gingerbread sprinkles and a little cinnamon.
+Typically, I am not a fan of these sorts of heavy, creamy drinks, but this one was really tasty – lighter than you might expect with the marshmallow flavor from the vodka helping to cut a little bit of the spice and heft.
 Definitely try one.

-Speaking of Cocoas, there are two options.
+We’ve got two cocoa options.
 The first is the “Hot Chocolate Martini,” which is a mixture of Hot Chocolate and the Smirnoff Toasted Marshmallow.
 This one would definitely help warm you up on a cooler night.

 There’s also the Black Cherry Bourbon Hot Cocoa, which is Hot Chocolate mixed with Jim Beam Red Stag Bourbon.
 It’s probably a personal preference, but I’m not a big fan of Red Stag’s artificial, medicinal cherry flavor or its syrupy quality.
 But I also used to drink the stuff relatively frequently a few years ago and I may just be tired of it.
 But it’s here if you want to give it a go and if you don’t like it, you can always try something else, which is a benefit of these sorts of events.